Christ-Mind-Teachings/cmi-www/index.md

   Welcome!
 </h2>

-The Library of Christ Mind Teachings is a fully searchable and integrated collection of modern spiritual texts.
-Where audio is available, it tracks paragraph by paragraph with the transcribed text.
-Search results are marked directly in the transcript and a "Search Navigator" provides navigation between results both within and between transcripts.
+This library of Christ Mind teachings is offered to you from a deep appreciation and love of the content contained herein and for the love expressed and demonstrated in the words of each teaching.
+Within these words is found the motivation and power for real and lasting transformation of the human condition through love.
+Approached with honesty, curiosity, patience and a genuine desire for change the materials presented here will serve as a trusted guide and friend on the journey of awakening.

+One of the goals of this site is to bring all the bits and pieces of a teaching together in an easily discoverable and usable format.
+This is particularly true for <em>The Way of Mastery</em> and <em>The Raj Material</em> which, because of the volume of content, was difficult to compile into an approachable package.

+Another goal is to integrate audio, where present, with the written word so you can read along as you listen and not loose your place.
+See the <em>Get Acquainted</em> guide for details of this and other features of the library.

-The intent of the Library is to offer simple, readable, and uncluttered access to the material herein.
+The intent of the library is to offer simple, readable, and uncluttered access to the material herein.
 The interface is terse by design so be sure to poke around and get familiar with the features available.
 Start by clicking the <i class="question icon"></i> option in the menu bar of each page.
 Video documentation is coming soon.

-Additional information and help is available in the *Get Acquainted* section and is accessed by clicking on the associated image.

 If you've used the library before you'll notice big changes.
 The old site is still available by clicking the Original Edition below.